Skip to nav Skip to content

-In the United States, the incidence of myelodysplastic syndrome is approximately 4.5 cases per 100,000 people per year.
-Treatment can vary based on several factors, including the patient’s age and preferences.
-Some patients elect to receive high-dose chemotherapy followed by bone marrow transplantation (BMT).
+In the United States, approximately 4.5 people per 100,000 are diagnosed with myelodysplastic syndrome each year.
+Treatment can vary based on the patient’s age, overall health and personal preferences.
+Some individuals may undergo high-dose chemotherapy followed by bone marrow transplantation (BMT).

 What causes myelodysplastic syndrome?

-Myelodysplastic syndrome results from a genetic mutation in a single hematopoietic stem cell.
-The mutation disrupts the cell’s normal development and function, leading to problems with blood cell production.
-As a result, the bone marrow produces immature and abnormal cells that often do not fully mature into healthy blood cells; instead, the defective cells die prematurely or accumulate in the bone marrow.
+If a genetic mutation occurs in a single hematopoietic stem cell, it can interfere with normal blood cell production.
+As a result, the bone marrow may produce abnormal cells that do not fully mature.
+Instead, the dysfunctional cells may die prematurely or accumulate in the bone marrow, crowding out healthy blood cells.

-The precise cause of the genetic mutation that leads to MDS is not fully understood.
+The precise cause of the genetic mutation that leads to myelodysplastic syndrome is not fully understood.
 Primary (de novo) myelodysplastic syndrome—which accounts for up to 90% of MDS diagnoses—develops without an identifiable trigger.
-Secondary myelodysplastic syndrome is associated with cellular DNA damage that may occur during cancer treatment.
+Secondary myelodysplastic syndrome is associated with cellular DNA damage that may occur during cancer treatment, such as chemotherapy or radiation therapy.

 What are the risk factors for myelodysplastic syndrome?

-MDS is a complex condition associated with several characteristics, behaviors and exposures.
-While some of these risk factors can be controlled, others cannot.
+MDS is a complex condition that has been linked to several characteristics, behaviors and exposures.
+While some of these risk factors can be modified or influenced to a certain extent, others cannot.

 Myelodysplastic syndrome risk factors that can be controlled

-- Smoking – Tobacco is a modifiable risk factor for many potentially serious health issues, including MDS and other types of cancer.
+• Tobacco use – Smoking is a known risk factor for many types of cancer and other potentially serious health issues, including MDS.

 Myelodysplastic syndrome risk factors that cannot be managed

-Several risk factors for MDS are beyond individual control, including:
+Several risk factors for MDS cannot be changed.
+These include:

-- Advanced age – The risk of developing MDS increases significantly over time, especially after age 70.
+• Advanced age – The likelihood of developing myelodysplastic syndrome increases over time, especially after age 70.

-- Genetics – A family history of MDS or an inherited cancer predisposition syndrome, such as Fanconi anemia, Diamond Blackfan anemia, familial platelet disorder, severe congenital neutropenia or Shwachman-Diamond syndrome, can increase the risk.
+• Family history – Certain inherited cancer predisposition syndromes, such as Fanconi anemia, Diamond-Blackfan anemia, familial platelet disorder, severe congenital neutropenia or Shwachman-Diamond syndrome, can increase the risk of myelodysplastic syndrome.

 Contact Moffitt to connect with a blood cancer expert as soon as possible.